lodlock/LumberJill/README.md

 wtf(Object) | Log to assert
-getException(Throwable) | Returns the message of the exception along with cause message if it exists initTrace() | Returns a string representation of the entire stack trace starting at the point this method is called printExceptionTraceCauses(Throwable) | recursively prints all exception causes until there are none left
+getException(Throwable) | Returns the message of the exception along with cause message if it exists initTrace() | Returns a string representation of the entire stack trace starting at the point this method is called printExceptionTraceCauses(Throwable) | Recursively prints all exception causes until there are none left

 ###Using an extended class such as provided example L